Oyinda

 Oyinda is an English singer, songwriter and record producer, based in New York City.
 According to Clash, she "specialises in emotive, husky, down beat pop music.
 There's an R&B side to her delivery, with Oyinda seeming to pour her being into each word."
 Her first two singles, "Rush of You" and "What Still Remains", were released in 2014.
 Rolling Stone named her one of Lollapalooza's "50 Must-See Acts" in 2014, calling her "R&B's best kept secret."

-Early life

-Oyinda is the youngest daughter of Nigerian politicians Bola Tinubu and Oluremi Tinubu.

 Education

 Oyinda earned a degree from Berklee College of Music in 2013.

 Music career

 2014: "Rush of You"

 Released early in 2014 and digitally on 24 July 2014, Oyinda's debut single was "Rush of You".
 Oyinda both produced and handled vocals.
 About "Rush of You", The 405 wrote, "The plush, electro sequenced track bridges delicate harmonies and deft hypnotic production akin to a more poppy version of Young Fathers."
 The magazine DIY wrote that the single consists of "track circuits barely-there, showy guitar solos and looped, flickering vocals on a journey that's led by thumping piano notes (think Massive Attack with an even greater freedom to roam) and the Londoner's glue-like vocals.
 They piece together a heady mix of drifting ideas...
 This song is devoted to her masterful sense of control."